The Commonplace

 0.02

 The task frontier expands: new tasks become profitable and are created endogenously as coordination costs decline.
-Task Allocation positive high task frontier (set/number of profitable tasks)
+Task Allocation positive task frontier (set/number of profitable tasks)

 Task frontier expands (new tasks become profitable) as coordination costs decline